heemayl/humantime-epoch-converter/README.md

 - `next sunday` (assumed `next sunday 00:00:00`)

-- `next wed - 1 hr 30 mins 42 seconds'
+- `next wed - 1 hr 30 mins 42 seconds`

 - `today at 5:05 - 1 hour 40 seconds`

 ### I would suggest you to try and find out for any supported formats.
+Feel free to request missing one(s), which is(are) expected to be supported.

 ---